Take your furry travel buddy on a scenic train ride along the majestic Lehigh River in the heart of Pennsylvania’s Pocono Mountains!

 The Lehigh River, known for it’s churning rapids, cut the Lehigh Gorge over millennia as it coursed through Pennsylvania’s Pocono Mountains.
 For most of history, only the dense forests of white pine and hemlock tracked it’s progress.

 But when European settlers arrived in America, they quickly burned through this easily-accessible building material and fuel.
 By the 1790s, the deforestation of the East was nearly complete and our fledgling country needed another source of fuel.

 In 1791, anthracite coal was discovered in central Pennsylvania.
 Canals and railroads were quickly constructed to move the new fuel down the Lehigh River to Philadelphia, Trenton, and Wilmington.

-Fast-forward 110 years to 1972 and we find the railroad through the Gorge abandoned.
-It was just the opportunity the Commonwealth of Pennsylvania needed to purchase the real estate, create the Lehigh Gorge State Park, and turn the former rail road bed into a 26-mile, multi-use trail.
+Fast-forward 110 years to 1972, and the railroad through the Lehigh Gorge lay abandoned.
+The Commonwealth of Pennsylvania took the opportunity to purchase the real estate, create the Lehigh Gorge State Park.
+They turned the former rail bed into a 26-mile, multi-use trail.

 Dogs on the Lehigh Gorge Scenic Railway

 Well behaved dogs on leash are welcome to ride the Lehigh Gorge Scenic Railway – free of charge!
 The ticket agent and all the conductors genuinely seemed to enjoy having a dog along for the ride.

 Pet Rules on the Lehigh Gorge Scenic Railway

 ~ Pets on leash are welcome in both the standard coach and open-air cars.

 ~ Please clean up after your pet